ankushbhagatofficial/CODSOFT/Python-Programming/README.md

-# CodeSoft - Python Programming
+# CodSoft - Python Programming

 Welcome to the Python Programming, this directory is dedicated to housing a collection of Python project, showcasing various aspects of programming in Python.